bakerkretzmar/movements-of-movements/content/collections/documents/turning-the-tide-on-canada-the-empire-genuine-reconciliation-pluriversality-and-indigeneity.md

         text: '31.
 Where Canada informs Tsawwassen First Nation that it considers that a Tsawwassen Law or other exercise of power by Tsawwassen First Nation causes Canada to be unable to perform an International Legal Obligation, Tsawwassen First Nation and Canada will discuss remedial measures to enable Canada to perform the International Legal Obligation.
 Subject to clause 32, Tsawwassen First Nation will remedy the Tsawwassen Law or other exercise of power to the extent necessary to enable Canada to perform the International Legal Obligation (cited in Clogg & Gage 2012, p.3).'
   -
     type: paragraph
-  -
-    type: paragraph
     content:
       -
         type: text
-        text: 'Government actions of this nature raise a question about the legitimacy of constitutionally protecting Indigenous s.35(1) rights in Canada.
-As Manuel and Schabus (2005) argue, FIPA agreements privilege international accumulation yet “Indigenous Peoples still have not been able to secure the implementation of their ancestral land rights” (p.
+        text: 'Government actions of this nature question the legitimacy of constitutionally protecting Indigenous s.35(1) rights in Canada.
+As Manuel and Schabus (2005) argue, FIPA agreements privilege international wealth accumulation and point out the paradox of Indigenous Peoples not having been able to “secure the implementation of their ancestral land rights” (p.
 229).
-This model of reconciliation assimilates and subordinates the Indigenous lifeworld under that of settler-colonial liberal-capitalist democracy.
-Power imbalances remain the norm and the racist and sexist foundation of Canadian laws, policies, operational practices and institutions are left unchallenged in relation to international treaty agreements.
-Reconciliation in this case is nothing but a hollow proposition.'
+Thus, a settler-colonial liberal-capitalist democracy mode of reconciliation serves to assimilate and subordinate the Indigenous lifeworld.
+Power imbalances are a constant and the racist and sexist foundation of Canadian laws, policies, operational practices and institutions concerning international treaty agreements remain unchallenged, which points to the hollowness of settler-colonial efforts to advance reconciliation as a practice.'
   -
     type: paragraph
+    content:
+      -
+        type: text
+        text: "\_"
   -
     type: paragraph
     content: